Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 # What is OSLO?
 *Offstack Language Overrides*, or **OSLO** provides a way for offstack web components to be able to integrate with language overrides in the LMS.
-Language overrides allow a customer to change the the displayed text of almost any term on the platform.
-For example, if you want to change all the locations that say "Assignments" to read "Dropbox" you can do that in the language management tool using language overrides.
+Overrides allow changing the displayed text of almost any term on the platform.
+For example, if you want to change all occurrences of "Assignments" to "Dropbox" you can do that in the language management tool using language overrides.

 # Setting up OSLO for your Webcomponent